Byron/dua-cli/README.md

   * The actual amount of nodes stored might be lower, as there might be more edges than nodes, which are also limited by a `u32` (I guess)
   * The limitation is imposed by the underlying [`petgraph`][petgraph] crate, which declares it as `unsafe` to use u64 for instance.
   * It's possibly *UB* when that limit is reached, however, it was never observed either.
-* Dedication to `termion`
-  * we use [`termion`][termion] exlusively, and even though [`tui`][tui] supports multiple backends, we only support its termion backend. _Reason_: `tui` is only used for parts of the program, and in all other parts `termion` is used for coloring the output.
-Thus we wouldn't support changing to a different backend anyway unless everything is done with TUI, which is really not what it is made for.

 [petgraph]: https://crates.io/crates/petgraph
 [rustup]: https://rustup.rs/